December 8, 2025

 • Denied

-“If you are deferred, your application will automatically be rolled over into our regular decision process and considered again in the context of that pool.
-In recent years, a small number of applicants who were deferred have been subsequently admitted during the regular decision process.”
+“If you are deferred, your application will automatically be rolled over into our regular decision process and considered again in the context of that pool.”

-• Princeton wants to compare you to the full RD pool.
+• Princeton wants to compare your file to the full RD applicant pool

-• Your midyear grades and any meaningful updates will matter.
+• Midyear grades and meaningful updates may help your candidacy

-Princeton receives tens of thousands of applications for a first-year class of roughly 1,350 students.
-Many strong early applicants simply need more evaluation time or additional context.
+With Princeton receiving tens of thousands of applications for a class of roughly 1,350 students, even exceptional candidates often need deeper evaluation or updated academic context before a final decision is made.

 Next Steps After a Princeton Early Action Deferral